AdityaPai2398/Instructions-for-few-tricky-C-Programs/README.md

 # Instructions-for-few-tricky-C-Programs
-Some decriptions to keep in mind while analysing crypto/trick c programs
+Some descriptions to keep in mind while analysing crypto/tricky c programs

 1) Else without a previous if
    Use flower brackets; there can't be a block of code that is not contained in an if befoe an else.